Our Oklahoma City family adventure was so fun and memorable.

 Bricktown Entertainment District is the place to be, especially at night.
 I felt safe as we walked around.
 Bricktown was rockin’ with all kinds of people – families, college kids, children, etc. There’s a lot to do in just this area.
 I need to go back to see it all.

-Before I continue to our last day, I want to say how nice and friendly everyone I came into contact with.
-Every place that had a reservation for me knew we were coming, called me by name, and knew exactly what I was there for.
+Before I continue to our last day, I want to say how nice and friendly everyone I interacted with.
+Every place with a reservation for me knew we were coming, called me by name, and knew exactly what I was there for.
 It was magical, and I felt humbled.
-OKC is a friendly place to play in and truly has so much to offer vacationers.
+OKC is a friendly place to play in and has so much to offer vacationers.